British judge set to rule on extradition of WikiLeaks’ Julian Assange to U.S.

 The U.S. Court of Appeals for the 4th Circuit, which reviews cases from federal court in Alexandria, ruled in a 2013 leak case that a reporter had no First Amendment protection from testifying before a grand jury.

-But case law explains the difference between a responsible or irresponsible publisher of classified information, and press organizations have warned that Assange’s prosecution sets a dangerous precedent by leaving the Department of Justice as arbiter of that line.
+But no case law explains the difference between a responsible or irresponsible publisher of classified information, and press organizations have warned that Assange’s prosecution sets a dangerous precedent by leaving the Department of Justice as arbiter of that line.

+Barry Pollack, one of Assange’s American attorneys, said that the evidence used to make Assange appear reckless is weaker than it seems.
+“The actual facts that came out at the extradition hearing are wildly different than what was portrayed in the indictment,” he said.

 As part of the extradition case, prosecutors indicated that they have considered the First Amendment implications of the case and possible responses, including that as an Australian citizen Assange is not protected by U.S. free speech protections.